usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/acquire_102.md

 Same as [Setup 101](acquire_101.md).

+Also see [the set of XProc worksheets](../../worksheets/) collected so far for this tutorial.

 ## Step Zero: XProc steps

 An XProc *pipeline* is composed out of XProc *steps*.
 Entire pipelines can then be called as steps in other pipelines.
 When you look at an XProc pipeline you will see an XML element named `p:declare-step` (modulo namespace prefix adjustments - it might be `xproc3:declare-step`), because conceptually, any pipeline is considered as a step in itself.
 Like a step, a pipeline works with defined inputs (*sources*) to deliver defined outputs (*results*).
 But any pipeline is also built out of steps – many of which are considered *atomic* or &ldquo;primitive&rdquo;, but some of which you might build yourself (as pipelines).